Resources > Healthy Community

 Stage 4: Delivery and impact

-Successful applicants will get their funds in November/December 2025.
+We are hoping successful applicants will get their funds in November/December 2026, ready for delivery in 2027.

 Person holding a green resistance band overhead; another person with a grey band is partially visible against a yellow wall.